-Performance i measures 2017/18 result 2018/19 target 2018/19 result Rating Explanation The number of dry wea from Council's system of sewage connections to expressed per 1000 1.9 per 1000 connections Less than or equal to 3 1.41 Target met.
+Performance measures 2017/18 result 2018/19 target 2018/19 result Rating Explanation The number of dry weather sewage overflows from Council's system expressed per 1000 sewage connections to that sewage system.
+1.9 per 1000 connections Less than or equal to 3 1.41 Target met.
 Where Council attends to sewage overflows resulting from a blockage or other fault in its sewage system, the following median response times measured: Attendance time: from the time that Council receives notification to the time that service personnel reach the site 42 minutes Less than or equal to 1 hour (60 minutes) 45 minutes We have met our target of 60 minutes, but have seen a a small decrease on last years' result.
 Resolution time: from the time that Council receives notification to the time that service personnel confirm resolution of the blockage or other fault 139 minutes Less than or equal to 4 hours (240 minutes) 151 minutes Target met.
-Sewage odour to 10 ,000 10.31 per 1,000 Target not met.
-The total number of complaints received Sewage system faults Less than or by Council about any of the following (expressed per 1,000 Sewage system blockages 7.0 per 1,000 connections equal to 10 per 1,000 connections to the sewage system): Council's response to issues with its sewage system connections Abatement notices Council's level of compliance with Infringement notices 0 Equal or less than 2) Target met. resource consents for discharge from Enforcement orders its wastewater system, measured by the number of: Convictions 0 0 0 Target met
+Sewage odour 7.0 per 1,000 connections Less than or equal to 10 per 1,000 10.31 per 1,000 connections Target not met.
+The total number of complaints received Sewage system faults by Council about any of the following (expressed per 1,000 Sewage system blockages connections to the sewage system): Council's response to issues with its sewage system connections Abatement notices 2 Council's level of compliance with Infringement notices 0 Equal or less than 2 Target met. resource consents for discharge from its wastewater system, measured by the number of: Enforcement orders Convictions 0 0 0 Target met